First things first: if there is any question of safety of the individual, stop what you are doing and call your local emergency services.

 The basic guidelines after a dose are as follows:

-- If someone feels better, no more remedy. if they then feel poorly with the same symptoms, give another dose.
-If the symptoms are different, we need to talk again to get another remedy choice.
+- If someone feels better, no more remedy.
+If they then feel poorly with the same symptoms, give another dose.

-- if the state changes after the remedy, we need to make another remedy choice
+- If the symptoms/state changes after the remedy, we need to make another remedy choice.
+This may make it necessary to have another appointment with me.

 More Guidelines